 InfinityDB Embedded is easy to use:

-- The entire database is in a single file, used by a single JVM
+- The entire database is in a single file, used by a single JVM.
+The format has never changed.

 - 10 simple API calls (insert, delete, delete suffixes, update, first, next, last, previous, commit, rollback)